 “Appetite” Putin ridiculed in social networks

-The network has made fun of the new taxes from Vladimir Putin, who, together with the widespread increase in prices will simply finish the Russians

-The relevant post on Twitter, came from a well-known blogger and financial analyst Vladislav Zhukovsky, reports the Chronicle.info with reference to politeka.net.
+The relevant post on Twitter, came from a well-known blogger and financial analyst Vladislav Zhukovsky, reports politeka.net.

 According to the statistics, which is in the public domain in Russia, the income for last year from the export of oil and gas exceeded that of 259.5 billion.